vboyev-MSFT/defender-docs/defender-office-365/attack-simulation-training-insights.md

 The details table below the chart shows the following information.
 You can sort the information by clicking on an available column header.
 Select :::image type="icon" source="media/m365-cc-sc-customize-icon.png" border="false"::: **Customize columns** to change the columns that are shown.
 By default, all available columns are selected.

-- **User**: Name of the user
+- **User**: Name of the user.
-- **Simulation types**: Type of simulations where the user was involved
+- **Simulation types**: Type of simulations where the user was involved.
-- **Simulations**: Name of simulations where the user was involved
+- **Simulations**: Name of simulations where the user was involved.
-- **Email address**: Email address of the user
+- **Email address**: Email address of the user.
-- **Latest repeat count**: This is the latest count of compromises for users categorized as repeat offender.
-As an example, if the repeat offender’s threshold is set to 3, and a user has been compromised in 3 consecutive simulations, then the latest repeat count is 3.
-If the user has been compromised in 4 consecutive simulations, then the latest repeat count is 4.
-If the user has been compromised in 2 consecutive simulations, then this value shows N/A. The latest repeat count sets to 0 (N/A), every time a repeat offender flag is reset (meaning the user passes a simulation).
+- **Latest repeat count**: Latest count of compromises for users categorized as repeat offenders.
+For example, if the repeat offender threshold is set to 3, and a user was compromised in 3 consecutive simulations, then the latest repeat count is 3.
+If the user was compromised in 4 consecutive simulations, then the latest repeat count is 4.
+If the user was compromised in 2 consecutive simulations, then the value N/A. The latest repeat count sets to 0 (N/A), every time a repeat offender flag is reset (meaning the user passes a simulation).
-- **Repeat offences**: This will include the number of times a user has been classified as a repeat offender.
-As an example, if a user:
+- **Repeat offences**: Includes the number of times a user was classified as a repeat offender.
+For example:
-  -   Was classified as a repeat offender in first few simulations (they were compromised 3 consecutive times, where repeat offender threshold is 2)
+  -   The user was classified as a repeat offender in first few simulations (they were compromised 3 consecutive times, where repeat offender threshold is 2).
-  -   Was classified as ‘clean’ after passing a simulation
+  -   The user was classified as 'clean' after passing a simulation.
-  -   Was classified as a repeat offender in the next few simulations  (they were compromised 4 consecutive times, where repeat offender threshold is 2)
+  -   The user was classified as a repeat offender in the next few simulations (they were compromised 4 consecutive times, where repeat offender threshold is 2).

-  In such a case, the number of repeat offences would be set to 2.
+  In these cases, the number of repeat offences is set to 2.
 The count updates every time a user is considered a repeat offender.

 - **Last simulation name**
 - **Last simulation result**
 - **Last training assigned**